jordimassaguerpla/chestxray.ai/README.md

 ## Model

-This is using the saved model that was trained as an exercise in the first week of [AI for Medical Diagnosis] (https://www.coursera.org/learn/ai-for-medical-diagnosis).
+This is using the saved model that was trained as an exercise in the first week of [AI for Medical Diagnosis](https://www.coursera.org/learn/ai-for-medical-diagnosis).
 Then, it performs the same transformations that were done during training to an X-Ray Image: scaling and normalization, and computes a prediction.
 All this is done with javascript, meaning that we are using the hardware (CPU/GPU) from the user.

 To save the model I had to add this to the coursera assignment:
 ```model.save("models/nih/saved_model.h5")```